-h, --help (Display help)

 the raw network functionality of your operating system is

 somehow broken.
-The NPING_UNPRIVILEGED
+The NPING_UNPRIVILEGED environment variable

-may be set as an alternative to using --unprivileged
+may be set as an alternative to using --unprivileged.

-(Use raw ethernet sending)
+--send-eth (Use raw ethernet sending)

 Asks Nping to send packets at the raw ethernet (data link)